 Located in the North Atlantic, Iceland is the most sparsely populated country in Europe.
-It has a multi-party parliamentary system and was one of the worst affected countries during the 2008 Global Financial Crisis with the collapse of its banking system.
+It is a multi-party parliamentary democracy.

 Constitution and government |